aislaapps/dev-react-vite-app/README.md

 # Reopening in Dev Container Locally

+You will be asked to reopen project in DevContainer when you first load your project in vscode.
+You can reopen it to run as DevContainer.

-7th December 2024 - it is currently not supported yet in MacOS ARM
+As of this writing, 7th December 2024, reopening DevContainer is not supported yet in MacOS ARM

 # Configure dev for Codespaces